 The donor requested that the area be used especially to develop innovative programs of research and teaching in the areas of natural history and conservation.
 A generous endowment provides operating funds.

 Located in Calloway County, 35 miles east of the University of Missouri-Columbia campus, the Prairie Fork Conservation Area is readily accessible for faculty and student projects.
 Faculty and students in the School of Natural Resources have full access to the Prairie Fork Conservation Area for teaching in an outdoor laboratory setting, as well as for various types of environmental research projects.

 The Quantitative Silviculture Laboratory, located in room 15 of the Anheuser-Busch Building, develops projects to improve silviculture and forest management.
 This is done through the development of quantitative tools, publications, short courses and college courses.

 Sanborn Field was founded in late 1888 by Dean J. W. Sanborn to demonstrate the value of crop rotations and manure in grain crop production.
-The field, located on the University of Missouri campus on the corner of College and Rollins, is the oldest reseach field west of the Mississippi river.
+The field, located on the University of Missouri campus on the corner of College and Rollins, is the oldest research field west of the Mississippi river.

 - A long-term research field with more than 100 years of soil and crop management activities.

 - Four uses: documentation, research, demonstration and teaching.